OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Explicit Consent Reference**
   is described by a direct link  to a law or authoritative policy ; consent regulation, privacy principles, other consent standards, or industry best practices.

-* **EXPRESS consent** -
+* **EXPRESS Consent**
-    has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is conceivable that a consent can be  expressed  and contain explicit consent references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)
+	Refers to the context of a PI Principal making an unambigous agreement  to consent.
+It is conceivable, in the context of this specification, that a consent can be  expressed  and contain explicit consent references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

 * **Explicit Purpose:**
-    Explicit is  used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.
+    A term used to reference how a purpose is specified,  each purpose is contained in a purppose category and is  explicit if it conincides with a consent for that specific purpose category.   i.e.  a  single purpose with a single check box.

-* **Explicit sharing:**
+* **Explicit 3rd Sharing:**
     The degree  that sharing is specified can be explicit.
-This would include listing the 3rd party, a link to the contract in which the 3rd party has agreed to abide by this consent, and the duration of sharing can be explicitly specified
+In the specification, the sharing purpose category SHOULD be listed, as well as the the third party at a minimum.
+But, this can further be explicitly specified with options that include sharing contract, preference, and termination fields, which are beyond minimum requirements.

 * **Individual**
 	   see PII Principal in ISO/IEC 29100:2011.